linhbuitung/link-shorten/README.md

 ## Introduction

 link-shorten is my personal project for an university assignment.
-It's a Spring Boot application developed using Java and Kotlin.
+See the requirement --> open Requirements.pf It's a Spring Boot application developed using Java and Kotlin.
 It uses Gradle for dependency management.

 ## Installation